viboes/std-make/doc/proposal/meta/MetaHOF.md

 The C++ standard library has also type traits that add an additional level of indirection via the nested type alias `type`.

-As any high-order function library we should be able to pass meta-programming function as parameters and return new high-order function.
+As any high-order function library we should be able to pass meta-programming function as parameters and return meta-programming functions.
 While the first is possible with class templates, we are unable to return them, we need an artifice, nest a class template `invoke` as the result of the returned class.

 [TinyMeta] contains a good description of why high order function is as useful in meta-programming as it is in functional programs, at the end meta-programming is a functional language.
 [Boost.MPL] calls these high-order meta-programming functions *Metafunction Classes*.
 [Meta] call them *Callable*.
 The C++ standard defines also *Callable* in function of `std::invoke`, so we will use here *Meta-Callable*.

 One of the uses of *Meta-Callabless* as type constructors as any *Meta-Callabless* return in some way a type.
 We call the also type-constructors.

 [Boost.Hana] takes a different direction.
 Instead of using meta-programming techniques, it uses usual C++14 constexpr functions and use a trick `type_c<T>` to pass types to these functions.
 It needs also the use of `decltype` to get the resulting type and then unwrap it, `decltype(t)::type`.
-The authors would like to see a concrete proposal using this alternative direction but prefer the author's [Boost.Hana] do it.
+The authors would like to see a concrete proposal using this alternative direction but prefer the Hana's author to do it.

 [P0196R1] and [P0338R0] depends on this proposal.

 # Proposal

-## Traits helpers
+## Type-Traits helpers

 ### `meta::id`

 Results always its parameter.
 This is useful to convert a type into a type trait.

 [Meta] provides the same.

+[Boost.MPL] call this `mpl::identity`.

+[Boost.Hana] has an `hana::id` constexpr function.

 ### `meta::eval`